 (Actual energy from the plant(kwh)) / (Plant Capacity (kwp) x 24 x 365)

-According to the reports from MNRE in 2013, the average capacity utilisation factor of solar PV plants in India is in the range of 15-19%.In particular, solar plants in Rajasthan and Telangana have recorded the highest capacity utilisation factor; it being in the range of 20%.The geo-physical location of these states has helped this cause.
-Moreover, it is interesting to note that the highest capacity utilisation factor was for a Concentrated PV (CPV) plant and it came up to almost 35%.
+According to the reports from MNRE in 2013, the average capacity utilization factor of solar PV plants in India is in the range of 15-19%.In particular, solar plants in Rajasthan and Telangana have recorded the highest capacity utilization factor; it being in the range of 20%.The geophysical location of these states has helped this cause.
+Moreover, it is interesting to note that the highest capacity utilization factor was for a Concentrated PV (CPV) plant and it came up to almost 35%.

 The C.U.F for several solar friendly states in India and the approximate output per day for a 1kWp plant is given below:

 1 kWp panel (kWh/day)